 I wanted to travel through South America but I was really apprehensive.
 I was at university at the time and only had three weeks off to travel.
 I didn't know any Spanish, and the countries were too large for me to navigate around them alone.
 Before that I'd only ever travelled through Southeast Asia, Australia, New Zealand and Fiji which had been easy countries to travel through.

-I was worried that I wouldn't know how to do it, especially not being able to speak the language.
-I had heard of G Adventures and looked at their website.
-When I saw their tour for 3 countries in 3 weeks starting in Peru, overland to Bolivia and Chile, it seems the perfect fit so I booked it!
+I was worried that I wouldn't know how to do it, especially not being able to speak the language so I started looking for adventure tours in Bolivia, Peru and Chile.
+I had heard of G Adventures and searched their website.
+When I saw the G Adventures ratings and their tour for 3 countries in 3 weeks starting in Peru, overland to Bolivia and Chile, it seems the perfect fit so I booked it!

 Why G Adventures Tours?